epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 In this example, the C header xx_yy_zz.h will be created in the
-$(COMMON_DIR) subdirectory from the class xx.yy.zz (i.e. the java class ﬁle $(INSTALL_JAVA)/xx/yy/zz.class)).
-The option “-old” will tell javah to create old JDK1.0 style header ﬁles.
+$(COMMON_DIR) subdirectory from the class xx.yy.zz (i.e. the java class file $(INSTALL_JAVA)/xx/yy/zz.class)).
+The option "-old" will tell javah to create old JDK1.0 style header files.

    JAVAINC = xx_yy_zz.h
    USR_JAVAHFLAGS = -old

-User Created CONFIG\* and RULES\* ﬁles
+User Created CONFIG\* and RULES\* files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Module developers can now create new CONFIG and RULES\* ﬁles ia a <top>
+Module developers can now create new CONFIG and RULES\* files ia a <top>
 application source directory.
-These new CONFIG\* or RULES\* ﬁles will be installed into the directory $(INSTALL_LOCATION)/cfg by including lines like the following Makeﬁle line:
+These new CONFIG\* or RULES\* files will be installed into the directory $(INSTALL_LOCATION)/cfg by including lines like the following Makefile line:

    CFG += CONFIG_MY1 RULES_MY1

-The build will install the new ﬁles CONFIG_MY1 and RULES_MY1 into the
+The build will install the new files CONFIG_MY1 and RULES_MY1 into the
 $(INSTALL_LOCATION)/cfg directory.

-Files in a $(INSTALL_LOCATION)/cfg directory are now included during a build by so that the deﬁnitions and rules in them are available for use by later src directory Makeﬁles in the same module or by other modules with a RELEASE line pointing to the TOP of this module.
+Files in a $(INSTALL_LOCATION)/cfg directory are now included during a build by so that the definitions and rules in them are available for use by later src directory Makefiles in the same module or by other modules with a RELEASE line pointing to the TOP of this module.

 User Created File Types
 ^^^^^^^^^^^^^^^^^^^^^^^

-Module developers can now deﬁne a new type of ﬁle, e.g. ABC, so that ﬁles of type ABC will be installed into a directory deﬁned by INSTALL_ABC.
-This is done by creating a new CONFIG_<name> ﬁle, e.g.
+Module developers can now define a new type of file, e.g. ABC, so that files of type ABC will be installed into a directory defined by INSTALL_ABC.
+This is done by creating a new CONFIG_<name> file, e.g.
 CONFIG_ABC, with the following lines:

 .. code ::